MSN: Multi-Style Network for Trajectory Prediction

-Trajectories with different styles are implemented via different style channels (wights are shared).
-Then, \MODELD~could give $N = K_c$ multiple predictions with $K_c$ styles from one implementation without any repeated sampling operations.
+Trajectories with different styles are implemented via different channels (weights are shared).
+Then, \MODELD~could forecast $N = K_c$ trajectories with $K_c$ styles from one implementation without repeated sampling operations.

 (ii) \emph{\MODELG}: Deterministic models could hardly reflect agents' uncertainty or randomness when making decisions.
 We expand the original MLP$_{d}$ into the MLP$_g$ to generate stochastic predictions \emph{within} each latent space to bring predictions randomness factors.
-The \MODELG~will be trained with the addition \textbf{KL loss}, thus allowing it to give random predictions via the noise vector.
-Given a random sampled vector $z \sim N(0, I)$, we have:
+The \MODELG~will be trained with the addition \textbf{KL loss} (Kullback-Leibler Divergence), thus allowing it to make random predictions via the noise vector.
+Given a random sampled vector $\bm{z} \sim N(\bm{0}, \bm{I})$, we have:

-After repeating for $k$ times, we have the stochastic predictions $\hat{Y}_G = \left(\hat{Y}_{g1}, \hat{Y}_{g2}, ..., \hat{Y}_{gk}\right) \in \mathbb{R}^{k \times K_c \times t_f \times 2}$. \MODELG~could output $N = kK_c$ trajectories after $k$ times of random sampling.
+After repeating for $k$ times, we have the stochastic predictions $\hat{\bm{Y}}_G = \left(\hat{\bm{Y}}_{g1}, \hat{\bm{Y}}_{g2}, ..., \hat{\bm{Y}}_{gk}\right)^T \in \mathbb{R}^{k \times K_c \times t_f \times 2}$. \MODELG~could output $N = kK_c$ trajectories after $k$ times of random sampling.